Berkeley-UAV/.github/profile/README.md

 ### "Now, I am become Flight, the creator of Drones."

-@ UCBerkeley 🐻 we build drones in Cory Hall.
+At UCBerkeley 🐻 we build drones in Cory Hall.
 Testing them there is our way of ensuring they can survive any environment.

 <!--
 **Here are some ideas to get you started:**